 It’s naturally fun for kids to race each other, or themselves, to solve a problem—especially if it’s positively positioned and non-competitive.

 I love ending the day with a little sprint, followed by a reward of some kind--like time in the sprinkler, or a treat.

 You can set up sprints for separate things, while still allowing them to do it together.
 Keep it under five minutes and cheer them on!

 Taking turns with one of the School Zone flash card sets (age appropriate of course), is the perfect summer or homeschool sprint activity!

 Lastly, but most importantly, don’t forget to pause when things are getting a little frazzled and let them take a play break!
 Most often, if the break is short and followed by some concentrated learning time, they’ll be so excited that they’ll even play together!

 More than any of the above ideas, don’t forget to give yourself grace in the daily process of raising and schooling kids.
-Some days go like a dream, and other are more like an obstacle course.
-Collaboration can be on the fly, or in small doses and still be effective!
+Some days go like a dream, and others are more like an obstacle course.
+Collaboration can be on the fly or in small doses and still be effective!